-- When watering ensure the Seedbom is gently soaked all the way through, you can tell it’s really soaked when the paper shell turns darker in colour and starts to soften.
+When watering ensure the Seedbom is gently soaked all the way through, you can tell it’s really soaked when the biobased shell starts to really soften (think of cooked pasta).
 If your Seedbom is not soaked through there is a good chance it won’t break open effectively.

 Seedboms like to be kept damp, try not to let them dry out and don’t over-water and drown the seedlings.
 A good rule of thumb is damp to the touch but not soaking wet.